(CNN)Here's a look at the life of Italian billionaire and former prime minister Silvio Berlusconi.

 August 1, 2013 - Italy's high court upholds the four-year prison sentence Berlusconi received in October for tax fraud.
 The high court also orders a lower court to reconsider whether Berlusconi should be banned from public office.

-October 2013 - Is preliminarily indicted on allegations he bribed a senator to change sides and support his party in 2006.
+October 2013 - Berlusconi is preliminarily indicted on allegations he bribed a senator to change sides and support his party in 2006.

 November 27, 2013 - The Italian Senate by a vote of 192 to 113, with two abstentions, expels Berlusconi from parliament.